-(iv) Has had the utilities, plumbing, heating, or sewerage permanently disconnected, destroyed, removed, or rendered ineffective so that the property is unfit for its intended - use.
+(iv) Has had the utilities, plumbing, heating, or sewerage permanently disconnected, destroyed, removed, or rendered ineffective so that the property is unfit for its interview.

-(v) Is tax reverted properly owned by a qualified local governmental unit, by a county, or by this state.
-The sale, lease, or transfer of tax reverted property by a qualified local governmental unit, out only, or this state after the property's inclusion in a brownfield plan shall not result in the loss to the property of the status as bighted property. rposes of this act. - for purposes of this act.
+(v) is tax reverted property owned by a qualified local governmental unit, by a county, or by this state.
+The sale, lease, or transfer of tax reverted property by a qualified local governmental unit, county, or this state after the property's inclusion in a brownfield plan shall not result in the loss to the property of the status as bighted property for purposes of this act.

-(wi) Is properly owned or under the control of a land bank fast track authority, whether or not located within a qualified local governmental unit.
-Property included within a brownfield plan prior to the date it meets the requirements of this subdivision to be eligible property shall be considered to become eligible property as of the date the property is determined to have been or becomes qualified as, or is combined with, other eligible property.
-This sale, lease, or transfer of the property by a land bank fast track authority after the property's inclusion in a brownfield plan shall not result in the loss to the property of the status as blighted property for purposes of this act.
+(w) Is property owned or under the control of a land bank fast track authority, whether or not located within a qualified local governmental unit.
+Property included within a brownfield plan prior to the date it meets the requirements of this subdivision to be escable property shall be considered to become eligible property as of the date the property is determined to have been or becomes qualified as, or is combined with, other eigible property.
+The sale, lease, or transfer of the property by a land bank fast track authority after the property's inclusion in a brownfield plan shall not result in the loss to the property of the status as blighted property for purposes of this act.

-(vii) Has substantial subsurface demolition debris buried on site so that the property is unfit for its intended use.
+(wi) Has substantial subsurface demolition debris buried on site so that the property is unfit for its intended use.